tokend/developer-edition/README.md

 * [Compose](https://docs.docker.com/compose/install/)
 * Linux/MacOS, Windows support is experimental and has known issues.

+## Up and Running

+Assuming you've just cloned this repository, the following steps will get you up and running in no time!

+* `docker-compose pull` just in case, to be sure you have latest versions of containers
+* `docker-compose run --rm core init` to initialize core instance with genesis block according to `configs/core.ini`
+* `docker-compose up -d` to launch all services in background, after it finishes you should be able to access web client at [http://localhost:8060](http://localhost:8060) and admin dashboard at [http://localhost:8070](http://localhost:8070) default seed for login is `SAMJKTZVW5UOHCDK5INYJNORF2HRKYI72M5XSZCBYAHQHR34FFR4Z6G4`
+* `docker-compose ps` to see status of services and which ports are available

+These instructions are just a guideline for what you should generally do.
+You may modify provided `docker-compose.yml` to accommodate your needs.

+By default all data is persistent in mounted volumes, you should be fine stopping and removing the containers without worry.
+But if for any reason you want to start over just run `docker-compose down -v` do clean up any persistent state.

 ## Custom use cases

 Default `docker-compose.yml` contains service definitions for default TokenD environment, but there is more to it!
 There are few custom use cases you could start with.
 To have a TokenD setup tailored to your needs.